Physical Therapy Guide to Tarsal Tunnel Syndrome

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

-Often described as the carpal tunnel syndrome of the lower extremity, tarsal tunnel syndrome is a condition that results from the compression of the posterior tibial nerve as it runs through the tarsal tunnel (a structure made up of bone and tissue (retinaculum) on the inside of the ankle).
-As it passes through the tarsal tunnel, the tibial nerve divides into 3 branches that provide sensation for the heel and bottom of the foot, and aid in the foot's function.
-When this structure becomes compressed, symptoms, such as pain, numbness, and/or tingling may occur and radiate into the lower leg, foot, and toes.
-Individuals may also experience muscle weakness in the area.
+Often described as the carpal tunnel syndrome of the leg, TTS results from compression of the posterior tibial nerve.
+This nerve runs through the tarsal tunnel (a structure made up of bone and tissue on the inside of the ankle).
+As it passes through the tarsal tunnel, the tibial nerve divides into three branches that give feeling to the heel and bottom of the foot, and aid in the foot's function.
+When compressed, symptoms (such as pain, numbness, and tingling) may occur and radiate into the foot, heel, and/or toes.
+People also may experience muscle weakness in the area.

 How Does It Feel?

 The most common symptoms of TTS result from irritation of the tibial nerve and its branches.
 People with TTS may experience:

 - Pain, numbness, or tingling in the sole of the foot or the ankle, which may radiate into the foot, heel, and toes.